 Our primary business activity is providing private label contract manufacturing services to companies that market and distribute vitamins, minerals, herbs and other nutritional supplements, as well as other health care products, to consumers both within and outside the United States.
-Historically, our revenue has been largely dependent on sales to one or two private label contract manufacturing customers and subject to variations in the timing of such customers' orders, which in turn is impacted by such customers' internal marketing programs, supply chain management, entry into new markets, and new product introductions, the demand for such customers' products and general industry and economic conditions.
+Historically, our revenue has been largely dependent on sales to one or two private label contract manufacturing customers and subject to variations in the timing of such customers' orders, which in turn is impacted by such customers' internal marketing programs, supply chain management, entry into new markets, new product introductions, the demand for such customers' products, and general industry and economic conditions.
+We also generate royalty and licensing revenue from our patent estate pursuant to license and supply agreements with third parties for the distribution and use of the ingredient known as beta-alanine and sold under the CarnoSyn® trade name.
+Royalty and licensing income associated with the distribution and use of CarnoSyn® has grown considerably in recent periods due to the increased popularity of this ingredient as a sports nutrition supplement and expanded distribution channels and efforts.

 A cornerstone of our business strategy is to achieve long-term growth and profitability and to diversify our sales base.
 We have sought and expect to continue to seek to diversify our sales by developing relationships with additional, quality-oriented, private label contract manufacturing customers, developing and growing our own line of branded products and commercializing our patent estate through contract manufacturing, royalty and license agreements.
+During fiscal 2011, we expanded our beta-alanine licensing programs through the execution of a supply agreement with Nestle Nutrition and a license and supply agreement with Abbott Laboratories.
+We also incurred litigation expenses of approximately \$1.4 million during fiscal 2011 and \$317,000 during the three months ended September 30, 2011, and expect litigation expenses during the remainder of fiscal 2012 to be approximately \$100,000 to \$150,000 per quarter, in connection with our efforts to protect our proprietary rights and patent estate.
+These efforts are described in more detail under Item 1 of Part II of this report.